opensupplyhub/open-supply-hub-api-examples/how_to/1_quick_start_guide.md

 1. Go to **My Account > Settings > API**
 2. Click **Generate New API Token**
 3. Copy your token and store it securely
+4. Include the token in every request header.
+The OS Hub server will validate credentials on the authorization header on each call.

 ---